palmar/palo-backup/README.md

 # palo-backup

-This is a collection of scripts to simplify the workflow of making a backup of the XML configuration of a Palo Alto Firewall.
+This is a collection of scripts to simplify the workflow of making a backup of the XML configuration of a Palo Alto firewall.

 ## What you need

-All you need is access to a server or workstation that has bash and curl, along with a palo alto firewall to back up, and access to that firewall.
+All you need is access to a server or workstation that has bash and curl, along with a Palo Alto firewall to back up, and access to that firewall.

 ## How to use